Skip to main content

 While most Oklahoma State University students spent time at home or hit the ski slopes during winter break, Lora Young assisted in the ongoing hurricane relief efforts in Louisiana.

-Young, an agricultural communications graduate student, worked in and around the small town of Abbeville, LA.
+Young, an agricultural communications graduate student, worked in and around the small town of Abbeville, Louisiana.
 Not only did the group mend and build fences, but they also cleared fence lines and pastures of debris in the area, which is located approximately 150 miles west of New Orleans.

 “After almost a year-and-a-half, it was amazing to see how much recovery work still had to be done,” Young said.
 “FEMA trailers were everywhere, and debris from the hurricane was still stuck in the fences.

-“These farmers grow rice, but because of the damage done to the soil by the flood waters the fields are not able to support crops,” she said.
+“These farmers grow rice, but because of the damage done to the soil by the flood waters, the fields cannot support crops.”

 “Many of the farmers we assisted work full-time jobs during the day only to come home and work until nightfall rebuilding their homes,” Young said.
 “The area where I worked was located five miles inland, and they still had three feet of standing water in their homes after the storm,”